can3p/can3p.github.io/_posts/2018-06-01-client-writeup-logic.md

 What I decided to do was to do database migrations right during the read phase.
-In order to do that I find a unique feature for the next version of config, do migration and run the same function recursively and by this way eventually get a most uptodate structure that will be nicely serialized on next save.
+In order to do that I find a unique feature for the next version of config, do migration and run the same function recursively and by this way eventually get a most up-to-date structure that will be nicely serialized on next save.

 ```common_lisp
 (defun create-db-from-list (l)